Identifiability and Inference for Generalized Latent Factor Models: Model Setup and Identifiability Conditions

 This design can be interpreted as, after certain ordering of the factors, for the $r$ th factor, there are $r-1$ items designed not to load on it.

-We show in the following theorem the necessity and sufficiency of the condition {IC}$^{(1)}$. \begin{theorem} \em In the orthogonal case where $\Mb_{ff}=\Ib_K$ and we are to assign the minimal $K(K-1)/2$ zeros to the loading matrix, IC$^{(1)}$ is necessary and sufficient for rotational identifiability. \end{theorem}
+We show in the following theorem the necessity and sufficiency of the condition {IC}$^{(1)}$. \begin{theorem} \it { Identifiability condition IC$^{(1)}$ is sufficient for rotational identifiability.
+Moreover, in the orthogonal case where $\Mb_{ff}=\Ib_K$, among loading matrices with exactly $K(K-1)/2$ zero constraints, rotational identifiability holds only if IC$^{(1)}$ is satisfied. } \end{theorem}

+{Theorem~\ref{thm_iff_ic1} shows that any zero-assignment pattern satisfying IC$^{(1)}$ ensures rotational identifiability in the orthogonal case, and that IC$^{(1)}$ is also necessary when the minimal $(K-1)K/2$ zero constraints are imposed on the loading matrix.
+We note that although no universally necessary condition for identifiability exists in general, imposing zero constraints on the loading matrix is a common and practically convenient strategy adopted in many applications.
+In fields such as psychology and education, for example, some testing items are intentionally designed to measure only a subset of factors, which naturally induces zero constraints on their loadings \citep{von2008general,xu2017,gu2020partial}.
+Our identifiability condition IC$^{(1)}$ provides a complete characterization of these zero-constraint patterns that ensure identifiability in the orthogonal case.}

 Practically, one popularly used special case of IC$^{(1)}$ is that $\bLambda_{[1:K,]}$ adopts a lower-triangular structure after proper row and column permutations.
-Specifically, after a certain re-ordering of the factors, for the $r$th factor, it is assumed that the first $r-1$ manifest items do not depend on this factor, as illustrated in Fig.~\ref{fig:illus}(a).
+Specifically, after a certain re-ordering of the factors, for the $r$th factor, it is assumed that the first $r-1$ manifest items do not depend on this factor, as illustrated in Figure~\ref{fig:illus}(a).
 It is easy to check this configuration satisfies IC$^{(1)}$ with $\cA_r = \{1,\dots,r-1\}$ for all $r\in\{2,\dots,K\}$, after proper row and column permutations.
 We summarize it as

-While IC$^{(2)}$ is technically included in IC$^{(1)}$, we highlight it separately here for its widespread use in practical applications \citep{andersonintroduction,reckase2009}.
+While IC$^{(2)}$ is technically included in IC$^{(1)}$, we highlight it separately here for its widespread use in applications \citep{andersonintroduction,reckase2009}.
 Note that we require the diagonal elements of $\bLambda_{[1:K,]}$ to be nonzero to meet the rank condition in IC$^{(1)}$.
 A popular variant of this condition relaxes the assumption of normalizing factors, while instead fixing the diagonal elements of $\bLambda_{[1:K,]}$ to be 1: